qiuyugong2181/AIRR-ML-25-Adaptive-Immune-Profiling-Challenge/README.md

 Cleaned and reusable Python modules for feature encoding and model training.

 ---
+## IDE usage

+The scripts were ran in the instance with 48 cores and 380GB memory.

 ## Environment

 ### Conda
 I was using conda env under standard ubuntu:22.04.
 You can install all required packages by using this codes: conda create -n airr-ml -c conda-forge  python=3.11 numpy pandas tqdm scikit-learn xgboost optuna

 ## Docker
 docker file is also available

 ---